CLOC 2018 – Dispatches from the Greatest Minds in Legal Operations – Part 2

 According to the speakers at CLOC, A.I. is an appropriate solution to a problem if that problem is well-defined, repetitive, relatively simple and the current solution is manually intensive.
-An excellent example of this kind of problem is bill review, a well-defined process that all in-house departments are tasked to undertake.
+An excellent example of this kind of problem is legal bill review, a well-defined process that all in-house departments are tasked to undertake.

 Bill review is a repetitive process, and spotting billing inefficiencies is relatively simple, compared to core in-house counsel work like developing legal strategies and solutions to difficult legal problems.
 Despite this problem being relatively simple, the process most departments currently employ is manual, where an in-house lawyer or legal operations professional reads each bill line by line.
 To solve this problem artificial intelligence, in this case machine learning and natural language processing, can be trained to mimic a human reviewer, and to ‘read’ lines in order to spot potential billing inefficiencies.

 In a number of talks, including a session entitled ‘Brutally Honest A.I.: Dispatches from Real-World Implementation Projects’, speakers admitted to a healthy skepticism about the ability of A.I. to solve all legal problems, or to replace the work of humans.
-Instead, the speakers thought of A.I. as a toolkit made up of a number of distinct tools, like chatbots, natural language processing, machine learning and predictive analytics.
+Instead, the speakers thought of A.I. as a toolkit made up of a number of distinct tools, like chatbots, natural language processing, machine learning and predictive legal spend analytics.